siudek-family/media-project/README.md

 ```

 ## Naming convention
-All python files named ver_*.py are designed to be run periodically to do some checks and display results and potential action points
+All python files named"
+- ver_*.py are designed to be run periodically to do some checks and display results and potential action points
+- act_*.py are designed to be run manually to perform some actions on media files
+- qry_*.py are designed to be run manually to query some information from media files

 ## Verification scripts